jpype-project/jpype/doc/api.rst

 JPype provides standard customizers for Java interfaces so that Java objects have syntax matching the corresponding Python objects.
-The customizers are automatically bound the class on creation without user intervention.
+The customizers are automatically bound to the class on creation without user intervention.
 We are documentating the functions that each customizer adds here.

 These internal classes can be used as example of how to implement your own